Follow us @barkingandmeowingheads or tag us in your images #barkingheads

 So you’ve decided you want to get a dog!
 Congratulations, it’s time to get ready for some amazing memories, muddy paws and slobbery kisses.
 Adding a new member to the family is a big decision and it’s important to ensure it’s right for you and your lifestyle.
 So, you know you want to bring a dog into your family but you’re unsure on which breed would be best suited for your small children!

-Different breeds have different requirements and it’s important to ensure these requirements are also aligned with your lifestyle. it’s important to answer the following questions when considering a breed:
+Different breeds have different requirements and it’s important to ensure these requirements are also aligned with your lifestyle.
+It’s important to answer the following questions when considering a breed:

 It’s very important to consider the size of the dog, exercise requirements and personality traits.
 We don't believe in stereotyping any breed of dog as every dog is different and many factors of their personality are based on upbringing and training but it’s important to consider some traits that come with certain breeds.